nicomazz/ComputerNetworks-unipd2018/readme.md

    unsigned short s_port;
    unsigned short d_port;
-   unsigned int seq;        // offset in bytes from the start of the tcp segment in the stream (from initial sequance n) unsigned int ack;        // usefull only if ACK flag is 1.
+   unsigned int seq;        // offset in bytes from the start of the tcp segment in the stream (from initial sequance n) unsigned int ack;        // useful only if ACK flag is 1.
 Next seq that sender expect unsigned char d_offs_res;// first 4 bits: (header len/8) unsigned char flags;            // check rfc unsigned short win;      // usually initially a 0 (?)